davidsbond/homelab/README.md

   and lets you distribute Docker images
 * [elasticsearch](https://www.elastic.co/) - A search engine based on the Lucene library
 * [fluent-bit](https://fluentbit.io/) - Log processor and forwarder
+* [kibana](https://www.elastic.co/kibana) - User interface that lets you visualize your Elasticsearch data

 ## Prometheus exporters